smithy-lang/smithy/docs/source/1.0/spec/aws/aws-query-protocol.rst

 .. important::

-    This protocol does not support :ref:`inline document types <document-type>`.
+    This protocol does not support document types.

 *TODO: Add specifications, protocol examples, etc.*